 - Participates in the immune system

 - Protects cell membranes from free radicals

 Vitamin E does stop the attack on reactive oxygen species.
 Without protection, oxygen could go inside the cell through membrane or fat.
-You would ask what is about fat?
-Lipid molecules react with reactive lipid radicals with the intention to form stable products.
+You would ask, what is about fat?
+Lipid molecules react with reactive lipid radicals to form stable products.

 Interestingly, vitamin E has many forms.
 Vitamin E belongs to a group of compounds.
 They include both tocopherols and tocotrienols.

 Dr. Andrew Weil recommends the dose of vitamin E to be 80 to 160 milligrams of the whole complex.